The Work + The Artist

 I believe the Australian landscape, whether we're considering the expansive outback or the diverse coastal regions, deeply influences our collective mindset, shaping how we think and see the world.

-My connection to the Australian landscape stems from growing up in a bush-encompassed Sydney suburb, spending childhood holidays in central west NSW with my mother's family on a farming property, and moving there to spend my middle years.
+My connection to the landscape stems from growing up in a bush-encompassed Sydney suburb, spending childhood holidays in central west NSW with my mother's family on a farming property, and moving there to spend my middle years.
 I then spent my later teenage years to adulthood spending long periods on the rocky headlands and coastal forests of South Coast NSW.
-I travelled a lot as a kid in Eastern Australia with my parents.

 Just some of my influences are Richard Dieborn, Rothco, Colin Lanceley, Francis Bacon, French Impressionism, Modernism and Meiji woodblocks.